 Massachusetts Probation Service is working to improve race and ethnicity data collection, and target probation services for higher risk young people.

 There is a wide network of committed service providers who contract with DYS and DCF to provide small group homes and to staff some secure (i.e. lock-up) facilities.

-Several inter-agency efforts (including JDAI and the Leadership Forum) show an increasing level of trust and cooperation at the leadership level, which bodes well for current and future system-wide planning and improvement.
+Several inter-agency efforts (including JDAI and the Juvenile Justice Policy and Data Board) show an increasing level of trust and cooperation at the leadership level, which bodes well for current and future system-wide planning and improvement.